Kong/kongponents/docs/components/radio.md

 * directly above the label if [`cardOrientation` prop](#cardorientation) is `vertical`
 * to the right of label and description of `cardOrientation` prop is `horizontal`

-Should you want to customize the layout inside the card you can omit using the `label` and `description` props and style content passed through the `default` slot yourself.
+Should you want to customize the layout inside the card you can omit the `label` and `description` props and style content passed through the `default` slot yourself.
 :::

 ### description